 Above: Michelle has just finished a remodel.
 "All the stone in the house—countertops, backsplash, thresholds, sills, bathrooms—are carrara marble for these reasons: the color is neutral, it works equally well on countertops and floors, and buying four slabs of a single type stone seemed the most cost-efficient approach," she says.
 To see her finished kitchen, visit Rehab Diaries: Michelle's Mill Valley Kitchen Redo (and learn about the trials of a marble backsplash).

-Above: From Justine: My kitchen counters over the years have included granite, stainless, wood, and soapstone (a favorite for its color, feel, heat-resistance, and durability), as pictured in this Maine cottage renovation by architect Sheila Narusawa.
+Above: My kitchen counters over the years have included granite, stainless, wood, and soapstone (a favorite for its color, feel, heat-resistance, and durability), as pictured in this Maine cottage renovation by architect Sheila Narusawa.
 It's called soapstone because of the soft feel of the surface, which is due to the presence of talc in the stone.
 Green Mountain Soapstone has an informative site.
 Perfectionists take note: Soapstone will show signs of wear and will develop a patina over time.
 Photo via Justine Hand's Design Skool.

 Above: Wood countertops, as featured in this Los Angeles kitchen by Aqua Vitae, lack the heat resistance of some of the other options, but offer a warm-to-the-touch organic feel.
 John Boos Classic Maple Butcher Block Countertops are 1.5 inches thick and come in a variety of lengths and widths.
 Boos offers three different types of wood: hard rock maple, red oak, and lyptus, a dark wood similar to cherry.
 Maintenance includes periodic oiling; nicks and burns can be lightly sanded and the surface reoiled.
 N.B.
 For more counter stools, see 10 Easy Pieces: Counter Stools with Backs.